-You are welcome to drive to and/or from the Games with your family, however you must arrive and check-in at the Registration Centre before it closes at 4:00pm, or you will be in breach of the Alberta Games Code of Conduct.
+You are welcome to drive to and/or from the Games, however you must arrive at the in-person Registration Centre before it closes at 4:00pm, or you will be in breach of the Alberta Games Code of Conduct.

 CAN I GO HOME WHEN MY SPORT IS FINISHED COMPETING?

-All athletes attending the games must stay in the accommodation sites on the Saturday night of the games.
+All athletes (and coaches/chaperones) attending the games must stay in the accommodation sites on all three nights of the games.
 This is part of the Code of Conduct signed by each athlete and parent.

-Any athlete that leaves early is subject to sanctions by the Alberta Sport Recreation parks and Wildlife.
+Any athlete that leaves early is subject to sanctions by the Alberta Sport Connection.
 Your provincial sport association will be notified.

 WHAT SHOULD I BRING TO THE GAMES?